 Behavioral management: managing and/or attempting to control their behavior when they are angry, anxious, frustrated, scared etc.

-Community: resources and social skills, where to go for help, finding their natural supports, engaging in social activities with peers.
+Community: awareness of available resources, social skills, where to go for help, finding their natural supports, engaging in social activities with peers.

 For more information go to: www.maine.gov/dhhs/ocfs/cbhs/